Snickerson12/APIAssessment/README.md

+Google Books CLI Application

+Features:

-Create a command line application that allows you to use the Google Books API to search for books and construct a reading list.
+Users can search the Google Books API for results related to a search query and save the results to a personal reading list.

-You do not have to use a private GitHub repo for this.

-This application should allow you to:
-Type in a query and display a list of 5 books matching that query.
-Each item in the list should include the book's author, title, and publishing company.
+Overview:

-A user should be able to select a book from the five displayed to save to a “Reading List”
+This Ruby command line interface application allows users to query the Google Books API and view the first five applicable search results.
+Users can then select a book from the list to save to a reading list associated to that user.

-View a “Reading List” with all the books the user has selected from their queries -- this is a local reading list and not tied to Google Books’s account features.

-For programming language, choose any language you want as long as it is not the same language you chose to review in the Code Review section above.
-Feel free to use a library (or not) for the Google Book call or JSON parsing.

-Please do not add any additional features.
+Each book displayed in the search results includes the book title, author, and publisher.
+Any books selected to be added to the reading list can be accessed by that user.
+Reading list items are locally saved separate from the Google Book's account feature